 When deactivating a pesticide in a seedbed, the activated charcoal should be incorporated with a rotary tiller or other appropriate equipment so that the charcoal is placed in the upper few inches of soil.
 The objective is to get the activated charcoal in the same proximity as the pesticide.
 Uniform application of activated charcoal followed by thorough mixing is the key to inactivating a pesticide-contaminated area.
 If the pesticide is on the turf, in the thatch layer, or uppermost surface of the soil (for instance, if the pesticide has not been watered in), the pesticide can be inactivated by simply applying the charcoal to the area and thoroughly watering once charcoal application is complete.
-Again, the objective is to place the charcoal in the same proximity as the pesticide will be successfully accomplished.
+Again, the objective is to place the charcoal in the same proximity as the pesticide.
+If activated carbon is applied and either incorporated or watered correctly, inactivation of the pesticide will be successfully accomplished.
 For application convenience, it is recommended that activated charcoal be applied as a water slurry.
 To minimize dusting, always add activated charcoal to water slowly, keeping the bag as close to the water surface as possible.
 The following steps are suggested when mixing and applying charcoal.